General information and occurrence

-Backfilling sands are used for making a hydraulically placed fill – a mixture of sand and water to fill voids created by an underground mining.
-Over the last few decades this has been the most popular form of the underground mining backfilling.
-Documented backfilling sands deposits occur mainly in the areas of the intensive underground mining, especially those of the hard coal and copper ores in the southern part of Poland, mainly in the Upper Silesian Coal Basin and Lubin vicinities.
+Backfilling sands are used for making a hydraulically placed fill – a mixture of sand and water to fill depleted mining excavations.
+Documented backfilling sands deposits occur in the areas of an intensive underground mining, especially those of the hard coal and copper ores in the southern part of Poland, mainly in the Upper Silesian Coal Basin area and in the Lubin vicinities.
 One of the major requirements which sand deposits should meet to be classified as backfilling sand deposits is the location at the distance less than 50 km from the place where the raw material is to be used.

-The majority of backfilling sand deposits is situated around the Upper Silesian Coal Basin.
-Three main deposit areas are differentiated: eastern, western and northern.
-The eastern area, which is the center of the production of that raw material, extends from Kuźnica Warężyńska through the Pustynia Błędowska Desert as far as the vicinities of Jaworzno.
-It is characterized by the occurrence of sands of fluvioglacial and locally eolian origin attaining up to 70 m in a maximum thickness (Pustynia Błędowska Desert).
-The second area with the largest resources comprises the Pleistocene valley of the Odra River in a part of the Racibórz Basin and a western part of the Silesian Upland and its sand deposits are from 15 m to 20 m thick at the average.
-The northern area comprises the Mała Panew River valley with its fluvioglacial sand deposits characterized by a significant thickness (up to 40 m).
-The deposits are explored well enough but have not been developed so far.
-Moreover, sandy-gravel deposits up to 30 m in thickness occur in the copper mining areas in the vicinities of Lubin.
+The majority of backfilling sand deposits is located around the Upper Silesian Coal Basin.
+Three main deposit areas can be differentiated: eastern, western and northern.
+The eastern area (where the majority of the raw material volumes is exploited) extends from Kuźnica Warężyńska through the Pustynia Błędowska Desert as far as the vicinities of Jaworzno.
+It is characterized by the occurrence of sands of fluvioglacial and partially eolian origin, attaining up to 70 m in a thickness (Pustynia Błędowska Desert).
+The second area with the largest resources covers the proglacial stream valley of the Odra River in a part of the Racibórz Basin and a western part of the Silesian Upland.
+The average thicknesses of the deposits located within this area are within the range of 15 – 20 m.
+The northern area covers the Mała Panew River valley where fluvioglacial sand deposits occur, characterized by the significant thicknesses (up to 40 m).
+The deposits are explored well enough but have not been exploited so far.
+Moreover, sandy-gravel sediments up to 30 m in thickness occur in the copper mining areas in the vicinities of Lubin.
 The large number of documented backfilling sands deposits in Poland together with the declining demand are 2 main factors for not delineating the prognostic areas for this raw material at the moment*.

 The clastic rock raw materials occurrence in Poland (including backfilling sand) is presented on the map.